 For an overview of how to plan the perfect Website see Plan the Perfect Website.
-Once you have done this, you can follow the checklist below to ensure that you are ready to start the Design process (see Design the Perfect Website).
+Once you have done this, you can follow the checklist below to ensure that you are ready to start the Design process (see our web design services).

 What’s the point?